Things to do in Paris

 Le Florimond

 Do you remember Gabriel's cafe in 'Emily in Paris'?
-Well, it's time to live the main-character moment as this place has those cozy and romantic vibes.
-Serving lip-smacking French cuisine, and you can plan a dinner for your special one straight out of a fantasy.
+Well, it's time to live the main-character moment as this place has the exact cozy and romantic ambiance.
+Serving lip-smacking French cuisine, you can plan a dinner for your special one straight out of a fantasy.

 Steak Frites